 Pro Tip: Make sure you let your debit and credit card companies know of your upcoming travels to avoid any cancelled transactions.
 For other useful pre-travel tips, click here.

 Also, to help you save a little extra cash we recommend purchasing the Toronto CityPASS.
 It’s valid for nine days and includes admission to five major Toronto attractions (saving you about 44% on admission).

-So there you have it, the best things to do in Toronto.
+So there you have it, the best things to do in Toronto on a weekend getaway.
 We hope that you found this guide useful and that you enjoy your stay in The Six as much as we did.